#23 October 3, 2018

 CRAIG BOX: But there are a lot of use cases where the eventual application isn't going to be deployed in a Kubernetes environment.
 You mentioned mobile applications before.
 Do you see a lot of people who are using Kubernetes just for doing the build and CI part of things?

-ANDREW PHILIPS: Certainly one of the things that we see people ask about whenever they're looking for the good way or the right way to do this with Kubernetes is if you're thinking from a perspective of, ideally, since I've now got this new runtime platform, couldn't I make sure all my supporting tooling also lives in this runtime platform?
+ANDREW PHILLIPS: Certainly one of the things that we see people ask about whenever they're looking for the good way or the right way to do this with Kubernetes is if you're thinking from a perspective of, ideally, since I've now got this new runtime platform, couldn't I make sure all my supporting tooling also lives in this runtime platform?

 We certainly see people saying, well, you know, maybe my entire software delivery pipeline can just live in the Kubernetes cluster.
 I think to be fair, by and large, we still see that question arising most often in the context of the applications actually running to Kubernetes or running on top of Kubernetes, rather.